cscvlab/IFPS/README.md

-# Inverse Farthest Point Sampling (IFPS): A Universal and Hierarchical Shell Representation for Discrete Data
+# Inverse Farthest Point Sampling (IFPS)

-This repository is the official implementation of IFPS:
+This repository is the official implementation of our paper:

 __Inverse Farthest Point Sampling (IFPS): A Universal and Hierarchical Shell Representation for Discrete Data__

 Links: [[Video(Youtube)]](https://youtu.be/uHoOZuhxPY0)

-# Pipeline
+## Method

 **Core idea in one sentence**.
-Using the first N sampled points, the IFPS shell is constructed to encapsulate all the original discrete points, employing hierarchical management.
+Using the first N sampled points, the IFPS shell can be constructed to encapsulate all original discrete points, employing hierarchical management.

+### Pipeline

 ![ifps](IFPS/assets/pipeline.jpg)

-**Global Shell Construction**
+### IFPS Shell Construction Results
 ![ifps](IFPS/assets/seq_cut.jpg)

-**Shell under different norms**
+### IFPS Shell under Various Norms
 ![ifps](IFPS/assets/multiway_cut.jpg)